 The well-appointed Sharon Beirne Health and Wellness Centre is staffed by a Nurse Manager and her team of registered nurses who support and work in close co-operation with the Boarding House staff.
 The Health Centre offers onsite GP, Physiotherapy and Podiatry services.

 Stuartholme’s Boarding House recognises the vital role of clear communication and strong relationships with our parent community.
-In addition to the Schools online learning system and communication portal, the Boarding House uses social media, newsletters and a Boarding Parent Support Group as a way to stay connected.
-Feedback is valued and is an important means of improving our service and care of the girls.
-Our Boarding Staff are very happy to engage in discussions with Boarder parents relating to their daughters’ wellbeing, and social and educational progress.
+In addition to the Schools online portal, the Boarding House uses social media, newsletters and a Boarding Parent Support Group as a way to stay connected.
+The school uses the latest technology in reporting which allows parents to view feedback and their daughters results as their work gets marked instead of at the end of semester in a report card.

 All Boarders are able to enjoy and take advantage of the many academic, sporting, social and cultural opportunities offered by the School.
-On weekends, Boarders can visit family and friends or remain in The House and participate in a structured program of events.
+On weekends, Boarders can visit family and friends or remain in the House and participate in a structured program of events.
 Boarders enjoy a range of age appropriate recreation activities planned and led by our Recreation Officer.
-Some of these are free and are onsite; others cost under $15 and take the girls to many exciting places in and around Brisbane.
 We also offer many activities in conjunction with our brother schools, Marist College Ashgrove and St Josephs Nudgee College.
 Some examples of activities include:

 - Pet therapy – staff bring their pets to school for the afternoon